XxAlonexX/Btech/Notes/D1 Notes.md

 - java FileNameHere                 // Will exicute the file directly here

 ```
+## String Buffer
+The `StringBuffer` allows you to modify the description without creating entirely new strings each time, making it efficient for building complex descriptions.
+> It's like a character from game Detroit where every charcter's backstory is blank and will update as you progress and make choices.
+#### Commands to use StringBuffer
+- `.append();`
+- `.insert();`
 ## Method Overloading & Overriding

 ### Overloading
-Method Overloading is where we use same method with diffrent parameters.
+Method Overloading is where we use same method with different parameters.
+-  Same Name
+- With same class
+- Different Arguments
+- Sequence of Arguments
+- Types of Arguments
 ```java
 class Player {
     void attack() {